ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 	app.run()
 ```

-This program will display "Hello, world!" on the domain hosted by Code Capsules, Heroku, and Digital Oceans.
+This program will display "Hello, world!" on the domain hosted by Code Capsules, Heroku, and DigitalOcean.

 ### Creating the Procfile